hong-chen/ssfr/README.rst

 This repository provides legacy code for processing SSFR data by applying necessary calibrations and corrections.
 Due to different deployment conditions of the instrument, the data processing procedures can vary significantly for different missions.
-Please contact the `SSFR science team <https://lasp.colorado.edu/airs/group>`_ for more information if you have any questions regarding SSFR data processing for a specific mission.
+Please contact `SSFR science team <https://lasp.colorado.edu/airs/group>`_ for more information if you have any questions regarding SSFR data processing for a specific mission.

 A more detailed SSFR manual can be found `here <https://docs.google.com/document/d/1ObczXucJQktyTgKZlBkL04fjhHFx1ydW0sPaiG7iZ9k/edit?usp=sharing>`_ (under development).